Smoked mackerel salad, a quick and easy light main course salad featuring sweet and salty bacon offset by the sweet tartness of apple.

 Warm Mackerel Salad

-I adore mackerel, it is one of those ingredients that I return to over and over again.
-It is one of the cheapest fishes that you can buy, it is nutritious and tastes divine.
+I adore mackerel; it is one of those ingredients that I return to over and over again.
+It is one of the cheapest fish that you can buy; it is nutritious and tastes divine.

 This Smoked Mackerel Salad with Apple and Bacon is nothing more than a few good things that really work well together.

-Apple and mackerel is a classic combination and bacon makes everything better.
+Apple and mackerel are a classic combination, and bacon makes everything better.
 The ginger in the dressing helps cut through the richness of the smoked mackerel.

 Finally, reducing the apple juice to a syrup for the dressing elevates the whole dish.
 As with so many recipes, it is the little dishes that really push them over the top!